Kincaid Mounds State Historic Site

 Kincaid has played a major role in the development of modern American archaeology.
 From 1934 until 1944 the University of Chicago excavated here and developed many of the methods that became the basis for much of today’s archaeological practice.
 Southern Illinois University is actively continuing archaeological studies at Kincaid and continues to add to our knowledge of this outstanding prehistoric site.

-Field Day 2023, New Release
+Field Day 2024, News Release

 Read More »